Group Participation Policy and Guidelines

 Group Participant Recognition within the Repository

-Groups will be recognized with a mention on the Sigma Repository Group Participant Page (visit example page here).
+Upon request, a group may be recognized with a mention on the Sigma Repository Group Participant Page (visit example page here).

 Requirements and Action Steps: